 Capillary haemangiomas of the orbit, also known as strawberry haemangiomas, on account of its colouring, or orbital infantile haemangiomas, are the most common orbital tumours of infancy, and unlike orbital cavernous haemangiomas, they are neoplasms rather than vascular malformations.

-Capitalisation is a potential area where style differences can make a significant difference to the content at Radiopaedia.org:
+Capitalisation is a potential area where style differences can make a significant difference to the content at Radiopaedia.org, and as usual, a consistent style is crucial for uniformity of the site.

 The capitate (or os magnum) is the largest of the carpal bones and sits at the centre of the distal carpal row.
 A distinctive head shaped bone, it has a protected position in the carpus.